Marstrand type slicing statements in $\mathbb{Z}^{2}\subset \mathbb{R}^{2}$ are false for the counting dimension

 Now we construct the set that proves \cref{thm:strongerslicing1}.

-\begin{proof} [Proof of \cref{thm:strongerslicing1}] Let $u_{0}$ be a specific slope of the projecting line, and consider a set $V$ of values of $v$, with $\mu(V)=wk$, where $w>1$ is a positive number and $k$ is any arbitrary positive integer and $\mu$ is the Lebesgue measure \footnote{We can clearly make this work for any $\eps$ so that the statement of the theorem is satisfied}.
-In this case, the set $E$ is contained within the semi-infinite tube of width $wk$ with one other side on the projecting line with values in the set $V$.
-The idea here is similar to the one used in the previous problem, and we start with a chunk of the integer grid of width $w_{1}$, height $n_{1}$ placed at the bottom left corner of this semi-infinite tube.
-We place the next chunk of the same width and height on the top right corner of the previous chunk, and do this all the way till we put the last chunk adjacent to the right edge of this tube, at the height $H_{1}:=kn_{1}$.
+\begin{proof} [Proof of \cref{thm:strongerslicing1}, (2)] Let $u_{0}=0$, and consider a set $V$ of values of $v$, with $\mu(V)=wk$, where $w>1$ is a positive number and $k$ is any arbitrary positive integer and $\mu$ is the Lebesgue measure \footnote{We can clearly make this work for any $\eps$ so that the statement of the theorem is satisfied}.
+In this case, the set $E$ is contained within the semi-infinite strip of width $wk$, $\{(x,y)\in \Z^2: - \frac{wk}{2} <x\leq \frac{wk}{2}, y\geq 0 \}$.

+The idea here is similar to the one used prior to this theorem, and we start with a cluster of the integer grid of width $w$, height $n_{1}$, placed at the bottom left corner of this semi-infinite tube.
+We place the next cluster of the same width and height on the top right corner of the previous block, and do this all the way till we put the last block adjacent to the right edge of this tube, at the height $H_{1}:=kn_{1}$.